jaspector

 Walk-in applications are accepted Monday through Friday 7:30 a.m. to 4:30 p.m., closed 12:00 p.m. to 1:00 p.m

-Typical inspection sequence: Submit application and plans, staff review, permit issuance, then inspections during the construction process and final approval for occupancy as applicable
+Typical sequence: Submit application and plans, staff review, permit issuance, then inspections during the construction process and final approval for occupancy as applicable

-Do I need a building permit in Marshall, MO?
+01 Do I need a building permit in Marshall, MO?

 Marshall publishes permit applications for new building work, fences, moving buildings, demolition, reroofing, signs, and vacant or abandoned property work.
 The building checklist says to call the inspection department with questions about permit requirements

-How much does a building permit cost in Marshall, MO?
+02 How much does a building permit cost in Marshall, MO?

+Building permit fees in Marshall, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not clearly published on the summary sheet reviewed.
 Fees are calculated as: Building permit fee is based on the total square footage of the project; sign fees and trade permit fees are in separate schedules.
 Plan check fee: Not clearly published on the summary sheet reviewed.

-How do I apply for a building permit in Marshall, MO?
+03 How do I apply for a building permit in Marshall, MO?

-1. Confirm the project complies with current city codes 2.
+To apply for a building permit in Marshall, MO, follow these steps: 1.
+Confirm the project complies with current city codes 2.
 Register in Citizen Portal or obtain the relevant application form 3.
 Submit the building, fence, moving, demolition, reroofing, sign, or vacant property application as applicable 4.
 Provide plot plan, plans, contractor information, and any required supporting documents 5.
 Pay fees and coordinate utility or stormwater reviews if needed 6.
 Await code official review and permit issuance

-How long does it take to get a building permit in Marshall, MO?
+04 How long does it take to get a building permit in Marshall, MO?

-What work is exempt from building permits in Marshall, MO?
+05 What work is exempt from building permits in Marshall, MO?

-How do I schedule a building inspection in Marshall, MO?
+06 How do I schedule a building inspection in Marshall, MO?

-Inspections can be scheduled via: Citizen Portal, phone, email, fax, mail, or walk-in for submissions; inspections are requested through the portal or through staff contact.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Marshall, MO via: Citizen Portal, phone, email, fax, mail, or walk-in for submissions; inspections are requested through the portal or through staff contact.